 - Fine Wine Pinshang;

 - Wine Kee, Taobao; and,

 - 360 Buy.

 This is certainly very promising.
 The American giant Amazon, aware of this issue, has launched in September 2013 the sale of wine on its Chinese site.
-The major reason for this sales boom can be summarized in one word: PRICE.
-The rates are indeed much more attractive, ie 2 to 4 times cheaper than that at a wine shop!
+The major reason for this sales boom can be summarized in one word: price.
+The rates are indeed much more attractive – two to four times cheaper than that at a wine shop.

 The Showrooms of Imported Wines in China

-Showrooms are places of exhibition.
+Showrooms are places of exhibition where the best of the China wine markets are presented.
 Showrooms of wine imports are widely spread across China.
 The goal is to promote wines by connecting customers (individuals or wholesalers) with importers.
 In a visit to Yantai, province of Shandong, our local interlocutors showed us the Yantai Free Port Wine Imported Exhibition and Transaction Center.
 This immense commercial building, located in the heart of the Yantai Free Zone and composed of several dozen exhibition spaces, aims to become an expert and source across the country.

 The transactions carried out involved the stores being directly managed and operated by importers or independent companies, or it could importers a commission.
 Some of these spaces are from a collective approach, for example, the use of the effigy of wines from New Zealand.
 The vine-growers who wish to be represented have to make available a hundred samples and adjust their transportation costs to China.